Life is Precious!

 This Precious Human Life is but a Bubble.
 Seize the day.
 Rejoice and be of benefit.

-Saw this video:
+Saw this video: Close Calls

-Reminded me of something I grew up chanting, studying, practicing…
+…and it reminded me of something I grew up chanting, studying, practicing…

 The Buddhist Four Reminders.

 Joyful to have Such a human birth, Difficult to find, Free and well-favored.